CONSTITUTION OF THE UNIVERSITY STUDENT SENATE

-B.3.2.The same person may not be Treasurer and Secretary.
+B.3.2.The same person may not be Treasurer and Chief of Staff.

 B.4.Any additional positions which are not covered in VII.B.3.(b)(c) as decided by each Senate will be elected by Instant Runoff Voting.

-B.7.Special Elections: In case of the vacancy of a co-chair, treasurer, or secretary during his or her term, a special election will be called to fill that position.
+B.7.Special Elections: In case of the vacancy of a Co-Chair, Treasurer, or Chief of Staff during his or her term, a special election will be called to fill that position.
 Following the special election of a new Executive Board member, the newly constituted executive board will meet to redistribute their responsibilities.

-ARTICLE VIII: TERMS OF OFFICE, IMPEACHMENT, AND VACANCIES
+ARTICLE VIII: TERMS OF OFFICE, SUSPENSION, AND VACANCIES

 A. Term of Office